 Mark is a Partner in Mishcon Private, specialising in complex inter-family domestic and international trust and succession disputes often involving asset-tracing and recovery in offshore jurisdictions.

 He has significant experience in advising private individuals and trustees on cross-border inheritance disputes, Will disputes, Inheritance Act claims, estate administration issues, breach of trust and proprietary estoppel claims.

 Mark is a recognised leader in his field.
-Chambers 2014 describes Mark Keenan as a "robust litigator" who dominates the contentious trusts and estate market, both in the UK and overseas.
+Chambers 2017 describes Mark Keenan as "utterly client-focused, a brilliant lawyer and a brilliant tactician".
 He receives praise for his technical expertise and client care skills: "I have total faith in him.
 He is caring and clever, which is a great combination."